Prague Old Town Hotels – My Favourites

 Upgraded from the really nice Pension Red Chair in 2009 after turning their ground floor into a breakfast room and Cafe.
 Buried in the Old Town, it is a 3 minute walk from Charles Bridge.
 Located in Liliova at the “Bethlehem Square” end (nice outdoor eating area) of the road.
 It has 15 rooms from small-single up to two rooms that can sleep four and the attic room could easily sleep six.
 Look out for 4 nights for the price of 3 discounts off-season.
 Use the hotel taxi for airport transfers (good price) and the hotel offers other local discounts.

 4 Star – Hotel Clementin

 Hotel Clementin Prague accommodation that sells itself as the “smallest building” in Prague.
 Actually it can only claim “narrowest building used as a hotel” but, it’s still got some class.
 Only has 9 rooms over three floors.
 The public areas are a bit cramped but, the extra space went into the rooms which is good.
 It’s located between the Old Town Square and the Charles Bridge (2 minute walk either way) but, it’s just off the beaten track making it a central but quiet location.
+Opposite is the Klementinum.
 Views to the small square and you are a 1 minute walk to either the Old Town Square or the Charles Bridge.

 3 Star – U Tri Bubnu (at the Three Drums)